 Managing Director & Senior Partner

-Related Expertise: Principal Investors & Private Equity
+Related Expertise: Principal Investors and Private Equity

 Minority investments have long been a common feature of smaller growth-equity deals.
 Recently, however, minority deals have become increasingly prevalent in larger private-equity (PE) transactions.
 In fact, minority investments now occupy a prominent place in the investment strategies of many buyout-oriented mid- and large-cap funds.